Calendar of Events 2025

 Children’s Christmas Sale at the Wiscasset Public Library, Saturday, Dec.
 6, 10am to noon

-Children shop for family members with the help of friendly elves.
-All items priced modestly.
-Parents wait upstairs, and the children rejoin them after shopping with purchased gifts wrapped.
-Drop-in.
-Proceeds support the efforts of Friends of the WPL.
+Children shopped for family members with the help of friendly elves.
+All items were priced modestly.
+Parents waited upstairs, and the children joined them after shopping with purchased their gifts already wrapped.
+This program is drop-in and proceeds support the efforts of Friends of the Wiscasset Public Library.
 21 High St.

 Nickels-Sortwell House Tours, 10am to 3pm

-The historic Nickels-Sortwell House, built in 1807, opens its doors to visitors for a glimpse into another era - festooned with seasonal florals inspired by history, 10am to 3pm. $5.
-Wiscasset residents and Historic New England members; others, $10; accompanying children (under 12) are free.
-Advance tickets recommended; walk-ins welcome.
-Purchase tickets here.
+The historic Nickels-Sortwell House, built in 1807, opened its doors to visitors for a glimpse into another era - festooned with seasonal florals inspired by history, 10am to 3pm.
+(Wiscasset residents and HNE members, $5; others, $10; accompanying children under 12 are free.)
 121 Main St.

 caroling in the village with the Heart ‘n soul quartet, Saturday, Dec.
 6, 11am to 2pm